 Every-Kid-in-a-Park 4th Grade Free Entry Program Guidelines for Use in New York State Parks

-New York State Parks will accept the National Park Service’s (NPS) Every-Kid-in-a Park pass (pictured below) upon presentation for free entry for 4th grade students into all State Parks in 2017.
+New York State Parks will accept the National Park Service's (NPS) Every-Kid-in-a Park pass (pictured below) upon presentation for free entry for 4th grade students into State Parks.
 The pass applies only

 to the vehicle entry fee, and the 4th grader must be present in the vehicle.
 The pass will also be accepted at state historic sites for the pass holder and up to 3 adults for house tour fees.
 This is a pilot program as

-The pass is for fourth-grade students for the 2017 Parks operating season (expires December 31, 2017)
+The pass is for fourth-grade students for the Parks operating season

 The fourth-grade student must be present when the pass is presented